happekt/DOIP-Segments-Specification/doip-ex-request-segments/README.md

 * Output: a serialized object with properties
   * `valid`: the value is a boolean indicating whether the FDO is valid or not
   * `message`: optional message, e.g. to show validation errors to the client

+## Nanopub2Handle

+The Nanopub2Handle operation is a concatenation of Extended-Retrieve invoked on the Nanopub FDO and an Extended-Create to build a Handle-based FDO out of the result from the Extended-Retrieve operation.

+TODO